rvk86/spreadsheet-crud-interface/README.md

  * Add data types to form input for columns
  * Save date created, date updated and user who made the change
  * Have relationships between sheets (available as dropdowns in the input forms)
- * For select columns show drag & drop funnel
+ * For 'select' columns show drag & drop funnel
+ * Create triggers to send emails on add or update of rows
  * Copy spreadsheet for further data analysis

 ## Usage

  * When accessing the app, add a query parameter to the url "?spreadsheetId=???", replacing ??? by your spreadsheet ID.
- * Each sheet represents a model (person, organization, deal).
+ * Each sheet represents a data type (person, organization, deal).
 Names should not contain spaces & should be singular.
+Column names should be unique.
  * Each column represents a data field.
 Put the field names on the first row of the sheet.
 Names without spaces.
  * On the second row of each sheet a JSON string should be defined with the characteristics of the field.